The program

 Faunal Emblems Program Working Group

 This program is taking a collaborative approach, with government and non-government partners forming the Faunal Emblems Program Working Group.
-The Working Group is made up of representatives from:
+The Working Group is made up of representatives from Traditional Owners and:

 What are we doing?